 It has been deemed that Israel has breached many of the leading precepts of international humanitarian and human rights law throughout the occupation.
 Additionally, the prohibited use of collective punishment has been regularly employed by Israel through the demolition of Palestinian homes of families related to those suspected of terrorism or security breaches and extended closures of Palestinian communities.
 Freedom of movement is impaired and above all the entrenched and unaccountable occupation violates if not undermines the right of the Palestinians to self-determination.

-Mr. Lynk pointed out that since 1967 the Security Council has adopted more than 40 resolutions critical of israel’s occupation of the Palestininan territory and which deals with the settlements, annexation of Jerusalem, denial of Palestinian human rights and Israel’s refusal to abide by the Fourth Geneva Convention.
+Mr. Lynk pointed out that since 1967 the Security Council has adopted more than 40 resolutions critical of Israel’s occupation of the Palestinian territory and which deal with the settlements, annexation of Jerusalem, denial of Palestinian human rights and Israel’s refusal to abide by the Fourth Geneva Convention.
 The UN General Assembly and the Human Rights Council have also adopted several hundred similar resolutions.

-He then brought to attention important legal precedent in international law; namely, the influential Advisory Opinion on Namibia by the International Court of Justice in 1971 to which he pointed out striking similarities.
+He then brought to attention an important legal precedent in international law; namely, the influential Advisory Opinion on Namibia by the International Court of Justice in 1971, pointing out striking similarities.
 The one difference he noted was that South Africa’s rule of Namibia arose from a League of Nations Mandate whereas Israel’s occupation is governed by the laws of occupation found in the Fourth Geneva Convention.

-In this consideration, Mr. Lynk layed out five significant features to bear with the 1971 ICJ ruling upon our situation in the OPT.
+In this consideration, Mr. Lynk pointed out five significant features in the 1971 International Court of Justice (ICJ) ruling concerning the colonial rule in Namibia to bear with in relation to the situation in the Occupied Palestinian Territory.

 1) The ICJ stated three core principles that all Mandatory holders must comply with: